 The Department of Civil, Environmental and Ocean Engineering promotes the use of engineering approaches to solve societal challenges concerning the built and natural environment.

-The undergraduate programs provide high quality, broad-based curricula, world-class instructors, hands-on experience, applied research and leadership opportunities in the public and private sector.
+Our undergraduate programs provide high quality, broad-based curricula, expert instructors, hands-on experience, applied research and leadership opportunities in the public and private sector.

-In addition to all the resources that the greater New York City area has to offer, students have access to state of the art facilities including the renowned Davidson Laboratory.
+In addition to all the resources that the greater New York City area has to offer, you will have access to state of the art facilities including the renowned Davidson Laboratory.

 Civil engineering focuses on constructed facilities including urban structures, foundations, environmental and transportation systems, waterways, ports and complex systems for irrigation, drainage and water management.
 The civil engineer's role is to plan, design and supervise the construction of these facilities.